VeerMuchandi/openshift-local/Change Application and Test Locally.md

 <h1>This Pod's Host Name is bootapp-2-ojg4z</h1>
 ```

-**Conclusion:** In this lab, we learnt do make changes to code and test locally.
+**Conclusion:** In this chapter, we learnt do make changes to code and test locally.